dev-cafe/autocmake/doc/autocmake-users-faq.rst

 The update.py script is overwriting my CMakeLists.txt and setup.py, isn't this bad?
 -----------------------------------------------------------------------------------

-It's not so bad as it first looks.
+It's not as bad as it first looks.
 It's a feature.
 Normally ``CMakeLists.txt`` and ``setup.py`` should not contain any explicit customization and therefore should not contain anything that could not be regenerated.
 In any case you should use version control so that you can inspect and compare changes introduced to